trampgeek/moodle-qtype_coderunner/docs/index.md

 at the University of Canterbury with courses of a few hundred students, but have been careful to ensure that not too many questions in the exam use this randomisation method.
 We have also mitigated the sandbox server overload risk by spreading the exam start times for students over several minutes.
-Lastly, we have two separate 8-core sandbox (Jobe) servers to give us a high throughput.
+Lastly, we have multiple separate 8-core sandbox (Jobe) servers to give us a high throughput.
 Multiple Jobe servers are supported by listing them all, separated by a semicolon, in the CodeRunner settings Jobe server URL field.